Science

 SAT, M-STEP Science Assessment and School Accountability

-- Students who take the SAT will get a science score (this will not be used for school accountability)
+- Students who take the SAT will receive a science score (not used for school accountability).

-- Students will also take the science M-STEP (this will be used for school accountability)
+- Students will also take the Science M-STEP (used for school accountability).

-How will the M-STEP science be factored into a school's focus or priority school status?
+How will the M-STEP Science be factored into a school's status?

 NGSS Sample Assessment